Inspired by Nancy Silverton's but a lot easier. —Sarah Jampel

 15-ounce can white beans, drained and rinsed

 plus 2 tablespoons olive oil, divided

 dried chiles de árbol

 Put the beans in a medium-sized pot.
 Add water to cover the beans, then add 1 teaspoon of oil, salt, the onion, and the garlic.
 Bring to a boil, then cover and simmer on low for 20 minutes, until the beans are very soft.
 Do not drain them.

 In a heavy-bottomed pot or wide skillet with high sides, heat the remaining 2 tablespoons of oil over medium-high.
 When hot, add the sprig of rosemary and the dried chiles.
 Cook until they're fragrant and sizzling.

 Turn the heat to medium-low and use a slotted spoon to transfer the beans from their pot to the new, hot one.
 Use a heavy spoon to smash the beans into a paste, leaving them as textured or smooth as you'd like.

 Ladle in about 1/4 cup of the bean-cooking water into the pot of partially-smashed beans.
 Cook, stirring, until the water has reduced.
 Repeat this process once more: Your beans should be stewy but not soupy, and not at all dry (if they are, add some more liquid).
 Taste and adjust the salt.
+Remove the chile pods and rosemary sprig.
 Squeeze the lemon over top, stir to combine, and serve.